segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 The most common cause of matches not appearing in DV360 is an error with Doubleclick Floodlight.
 From the website where tracking is enabled, open the Network inspector, and confirm that outgoing requests to `idsync.segment.com` appear.

-### How does third-party cookie eradication impact the DV360 Destination?
+### How does third-party cookie eradication impact the DV360 destination?

 Google Chrome has committed to replacing third-party cookies with an alternative, but has not announced a timeframe for that alternative.
 Segment will not update this integration until these updates from Google are announced.